hollyschinsky/pgday-eu-star-track/lesson6.md

 Before you can add code to support this feature, you'll first need to add the [Social Sharing Plugin](https://github.com/EddyVerbruggen/SocialSharing-PhoneGap-Plugin to your project since it is not yet used in the Star Track base app template.

-1. Open your temrinal and use the PhoneGap CLI to add it now (the `--save` parameter will save the plugin to your `config.xml` file):
+1. Open your terminal and use the PhoneGap CLI to add it now (the `--save` parameter will save the plugin to your `config.xml` file):

        phonegap plugin add cordova-plugin-x-socialsharing --save